 NOTE: Students must complete an INCO 590 / INCO 790 Student-Faculty Contract and submit a paper copy in person to the Hamel Center for Undergraduate Research (118 Conant Hall) before registering on Webcat.
 FOR PERMISSION TO REGISTER: You must receive permission from the Hamel Center for Undergraduate Research before registering.
-Fall 2023: INCO contracts must be submitted to the Hamel Center no later than 12:00 noon on Friday, September 8, 2023 in order to register for the fall semester without having to Petition for Variance in Academic Policy.
+Spring 2024: INCO contracts must be submitted to the Hamel Center no later than 12:00 noon on Friday, February 2, 2024 in order to register for the spring semester without having to Petition for Variance in Academic Policy.

 We encourage all undergraduates in good academic standing to consider one of the following variable-credit courses for hands-on research experience:

 - INCO 590: Student Research Experience is designed as an entry-level apprenticeship experience, to assist students in developing research skills and to prepare them for more advanced research.

 - INCO 790: Advanced Research Experience is designed as an advanced-level experience, for students who are conducting more advanced research and applying research skills they already have developed.

 To read a quick summary of the similarities and differences between INCO 590 and INCO 790, click below.

 INCO 590 and INCO 790 provide opportunities to step outside the classroom and get a fresh perspective on your education.
 Working with a UNH faculty mentor, you learn about the theories, tools, resources, ethical issues, and professional expectations that guide a scholar's research and teaching activities.
 In the process, you gain a deeper appreciation of your own coursework, define your academic interests and goals, and sharpen the skills needed to design and carry out independent research, an honors thesis, or a senior project.